ibm-cloud-docs/cognos-dashboard-embedded/dde_getting_started.md

 1. In your web browser, go to https://console.bluemix.net.
 1. Login to your {{site.data.keyword.cloud}} account, or create an account.
-1. Navigate to the experimental catalog: https://console.bluemix.net/catalog/labs/.
+1. Navigate to the IBM Cloud catalog: https://console.bluemix.net/catalog/.
 1. In the section **Data & Analytics**, click the {{site.data.keyword.dynamdashbemb_short}} tile.
 1. On the {{site.data.keyword.dynamdashbemb_short}} catalog page, specify the following:
   1. Specify a name for the new {{site.data.keyword.dynamdashbemb_short}} service instance.